dcorboy/Harmony-Explorer/README.md

 * To delete the last recorded chord, click the &#x232b; button
 * To clear the current recording, click the &#x274c; button
 * Toggle the record mode by clicking the &#x26ab; button.
 In record mode, all chords played will be recorded.

+Load sample chord progressions from popular songs by clicking the **Samples** button.

 ## In Development